 When you place an order to Buy or Sell cryptocurrency, it is sent to the Order Book as a new record.
-This widget provides a visual representation of current liquidity available on the market.
+This widget provides a visual representation of the current liquidity available on the market.
 The Order Book is dynamic, and updated in real time.

 The lowest red value (or best Ask Order), and the highest green value (best Bid Order), have the same Amount and Total amount value.